google/go-cloud/internal/website/content/howto/pubsub/subscribe.md

 weight: 2
 ---

-Subscribing to messages on a topic with the Go CDK takes two steps:
+Subscribing to messages on a topic with the Go CDK takes three steps:

 1. Open the subscription with the Pub/Sub provider of your choice (once per subscription).
 2. Receive messages from the topic.
+3. For each message, acknowledge its receipt using the `Ack` method after completing any work related to the message.
+This will prevent the message from being redelivered.

-The second step is the same across all providers because the first step creates a value of the portable [`*pubsub.Subscription`][] type.
+The last two steps are the same across all providers because the first step creates a value of the portable [`*pubsub.Subscription`][] type.
 A simple subscriber that operates on messages serially looks like this: